Albert-Jokelin/Learning-in-public/Solidity/Solidity-tutorial.md

 	}

 	function() external payable {
-		// This is a fallback function
+		// This is a fallback/default function
 		buyToken();

 	}